Tour Scotland as an Outlander

 Visit Port of Le Havre wine warehouse – Outlander Location

-We then drive a mile down the road to the wine warehouse which was owned by Jared Fraser, Jamie’s cousin.
-The warehouse was first seen in series 2 prior to the Jacobite rising of 1745 when Claire and Jamie travel to France to try to infiltrate the Jacobite rebellion led by Prince Charles Stuart, and stop the battle of Culloden.
+The wine warehouse which was owned by Jared Fraser, Jamie’s cousin was first seen in series 2 prior to the Jacobite rising of 1745 when Claire and Jamie travel to France to try to infiltrate the Jacobite rebellion led by Prince Charles Stuart, and stop the battle of Culloden.
 This is also where Claire notices that the Compte St Germain’s men have the plague, thereby rendering their cargo unsellable.

 Visit Tullibardine Chapel – Scottish filming location